Emceelamb/bridge/README.md

 # Bridge to the Internet

-*Bridge to the Internet* creates a platform for localized network infrastructure to minimize resources required for networked communication to better serve their local communities during times of intermittent connection from limited network resources.
+*Bridge to the Internet* creates a platform for localized network infrastructure to minimize resources required for networked communication to better serve their local communities during times of intermittent connection.

 ![Bridge to the Internet logo](https://sandbox.markofthelam.com/img/bridge-logo.png)